RoMcGill/grand-park-tutors/README.md

 4. The Contribute page is for users to share the meaning or story behind their favourite songs and is fully functional
 > " As a Frequent User, I want to contribute more and help with the growth of the community.
 - To achieve this the Contribute form is linked to formspree wich allows the site owner to recieve form data directly to their email address.
+This data is then converted to HTML and uploaded as content to the site.

 Example (code to link form spreeand creating/styling the form)